raspberrypilearning/modern-art/en/step_5.md

 --- /task ---

 --- task ---
-Run your script a few times to see the height and width of the rectangle change, but the rectangle is always the same colour and starts at the same location.
+Click **Run** a few times.
+The height and width of the rectangle change, but the rectangle is always black and starts at the same location.
 --- /task ---

 --- task ---
-You can call the `randomcolour()` and `randomplace()` functions you already wrote to make the rectangle appear in a random colour and location!
+Inside `drawrectangle()`, call the `randomcolour()` and `randomplace()` functions you already wrote to make the rectangle appear in a random colour and location!

 --- code ---
 ---
 language: python
 line_numbers: true
-line_number_start: 26
+line_number_start: 19
-line_highlights: 27-28
+line_highlights: 20-21
 ---
 def drawrectangle():
     randomcolour()